Skip to content

 When did Hellenistic art begin and end?

-Hellenistic art began with the death of Alexander the Great in 323 BC.
-The period ended with the Roman conquest of Ptolemaic Egypt following the Battle of Actium in 30 BC.
+Hellenistic art is generally taken to begin with the death of Alexander the Great in 323 BC.
+It ended with the Roman conquest of the Greek world, a process largely complete by 146 BC when the Greek mainland fell, and definitively concluded in 30 BC with the Roman conquest of Ptolemaic Egypt following the Battle of Actium.